holstrater/holstrater.github.io/_posts/2020-05-18-pwstrength.ps1.md

 What this part of the script does, is check if the string entered by the user already exists in a set of files on the user's device.
 Depending on the user's device this can take an extremely long time, so I made sure to only check files ending in `.txt`, `.odt`, `.docx` and `.doc`.
 If a match is found, the script once again informs the user and exits.
 The earlier reasoning behind exiting the script applies here as well.

-I'd like to note that this particular check not only finds out if passwords can be found extremely easily by searching the user's device, but also if the password is an extremely weak, easy-to-guess one.
+I want to note that this particular check not only finds out if passwords can be found extremely easily by searching the user's device, but also if the password is an extremely weak, easy-to-guess one.
 For example, if my password is "arno", this script will find out.
 If my password is the city I live in, it will also find out.
 Anything that's stored in the text files mentioned earlier gets searched, making sure the password string can't easily be guessed because of its relation to the user.

 ## Check password length